Oasis-NEU/s24-group7/README.md

 USER INSTRUCTIONS: Dijkstra.cpp is intended for the back-end.
 For testing, enter the integer vertex that corresponds to the name of the location.
 Details are in the file.

-AUTHORS: Ethan Tang.
+AUTHORS: Aahil Nishad, Ethan Tang.
 Thanks to Rishabh Arya: https://github.com/RishabhArya for the initial code.
 Repository: https://github.com/RishabhArya/Campus-Navigation-System.
 MIT License.
 Copyright (c) 2019 Rishabh Arya.